What Is a Full in Gymnastics? A Step-by-Step Guide

 • Straight

-If the gymnast performs another twist in the second somersault it becomes a Full-full.
+If the gymnast adds another twist in the second somersault, it becomes a Full-full.

-If they perform the twist only in the second somersault and none in the first it becomes a Full-out.
+If the twist occurs only in the second somersault, it is called a Full-out.

 How to Perform a Full-in